Gervais's beaked whale: Population and distribution

-On May 5, 2011, one juvenile female specimen was found dead and beached at Playa Larga of Maunabo on the southeast corner of Puerto Rico (Caribbean Sea).
-The juvenile had her stomach filled with (10 pounds) of plastic bags.
-On July 10 of the same year, one specimen was found dead in the Yucatán Peninsula, México.
-Further investigation is being performed to confirm the species in this case.

 Conservation

 The species has not been hunted and only very infrequently gets tangled in fishing nets.
 Gervais's beaked whale is covered by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) and the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).
 The species is further included in the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia.